Getting started

 embed dependencies directly in scripts.

-Ensure that you have Python 3.10 or later installed
+Install Python 3.10 or later

 uv python install 3.13